jwfpro/Coinbase_Project/README.md

 Generate your OpenAI API token and store as environment variable to use this service.

-To start tbe service, run:
+To start the service, run:
 ```
 python3 Coinbase_TH_Q1.py
 ```